Patterson-Sullivan theory for Anosov subgroups: Hyperbolicity of Morse image

 \section{Hyperbolicity of Morse image}

-In this section we prove that the image of a Morse map is Gromov-hyperbolic with respect to the Finsler pseudo-metric $\df$.
-As a corollary, we prove that each orbit of an Anosov subgroup is also Gromov-hyperbolic with respect to the Finsler metric.
+In this section we prove that the image of a $\tmod$-Morse map is Gromov-hyperbolic with respect to the Finsler pseudo-metric $\df$.
+As a corollary, we prove that each orbit of an Anosov subgroup is also Gromov-hyperbolic with respect to $\df$.